arommers/philosophers/README.md

 - I should have aligned the creation of the philosophers/threads.

   Currently the threads starts running their associated function `run_sim` at their inception.
   This theoretically means that the first thread could run their function multiple times before the last one is even created.
-Or worse even die and stop.
+Or worse, a philo might die and return the thread ending the program.
   To prevent this from happening the following two steps should have been implemented:

   First, a mutex lock is introduced to encapsulate the thread creation loop, ensuring a sequential and synchronized thread creation process.
 This involves locking the mutex, creating threads, and unlocking the mutex.